Enhancing Sindhi Word Segmentation using Subword Representation Learning and Position-aware Self-attention: Experimental Setup

 \section{Experimental Setup}

-This section provides details about the experimental setting of baseline models as well as proposed SGNWS architecture.
-We use tenserflow~\cite{abadi2016tensorflow} deep learning framework for the implementation of all neural models on GTX 1080-TITAN GPU to conduct all the experiments.
+This section provides details about the experimental setting of baselines as well as proposed SGNWS models.
+We use TensorFlow~\cite{abadi2016tensorflow} deep learning framework for the implementation of all neural models on GTX 1080-TITAN GPU to run all the experiments.